ibm-z-oss-oda/libtool/README.md

 if there is still an error please open an issue in [github issues](https://github.com/matan-h/libtool/issues).

 ## Additional options
-Additional options for ini file (also in "info" key):
+Additional options for ini file (also in "info" section):
 ```ini
 #foldername with your library in it, then not all imports need
 #to be in file